How to use window light 3 ways for very different looks

 Distance from the window affects contrast

-The closer your subject is to the window, the more of a contrast there will be between their lit side and their shadow side.
 So distance from the window is the first determining factor in whether you record a high contrast or low contrast scene.
 I’ll tell you how in a minute.

-Direct window light vs indirect window light
+Direct vs indirect window light

 Direct light